Thomas Knight (murderer): Execution

 Knight's execution was delayed repeatedly because of multiple appeals and rulings.
-In 1987, a federal appeals court removed his original death sentence for the Miami murders because he had not been allowed to have any background witnesses on the stand during his penalty phase.
+In 1987, a federal appeals court removed his original death sentence for the murders of Sydney and Lillian Gans because he had not been allowed to have any background witnesses on the stand during his penalty phase.
 He spent so long on death row that he was nearly granted a stay to hear a claim that it may be ruled unconstitutional to execute an inmate after such a long time on death row.
-The Supreme Court of the United States refused to hear his final appeals however.
+However, the Supreme Court of the United States refused to hear his final appeals.

 Knight was executed on January 7, 2014, via lethal injection at Florida State Prison in Raiford, Florida.
 He was the first person to be executed in the United States in 2014.
 He spent a total of thirty-nine years on death row until his execution was carried out.
-He holds the record for spending the longest amount of time on death row in the United States before being executed.
 His last meal consisted of sweet potato pie, coconut cake, banana nut bread, a quarter bottle of Sprite, two tablespoons of strawberries, butter-pecan ice cream, vanilla ice cream and Fritos corn chips.
 He declined to make a final statement.
 While on death row, Knight converted to Islam and changed his name to Askari Abdullah Muhammad.